-Widower Sheriff Andy and his son Opie live with Andy's Aunt Bee in Mayberry NC.
-With virtually no crimes to solve, most of Andy's time is spent philosophizing and calming down his cousin Deputy Barney.
+Widower Sheriff Andy Taylor, and his son Opie, live with Andy's Aunt Bee in Mayberry, North Carolina.
+With virtually no crimes to solve, most of Andy's time is spent philosophizing and calming down his cousin Deputy Barney Fife.

 Richie Cunningham and his friend Potsie face life at Jefferson High in Milwaukee Wisconsin in the 1950s.
 Lots of changes over time as kids come and go, new series spin off, Richie and pals go to college then the army.
 Even marriage.Written by

 Ed Stephan <firstname.lastname@example.org>

 28 of 37 people found this review helpful.